NrAOmar/Face-Detection/README.md

     - ❌ Use GPU for using multiple cores to process single frame
     - ❌ Use image without cropping.

-- add low pass filter for faces
-    - will introduce a delay when detecting faces
 - call ahmed and ask about biometrics
 - fuse both algorithms for faraway faces